scylladb/scylla-migrator/docs/source/migrate-from-dynamodb.rst

 Migrate from DynamoDB
 =====================

 This page explains how to fill the ``source`` and ``target`` properties of the `configuration file </configuration>`_ to migrate data:

-- from a DynamoDB table, a ScyllaDB’s Alternator table, or a `DynamoDB S3 export <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/S3DataExport.HowItWorks.html>`_,
+- from a DynamoDB table, a ScyllaDB Alternator table, or a `DynamoDB S3 export <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/S3DataExport.HowItWorks.html>`_,
-- to a DynamoDB table or a ScyllaDB’s Alternator table.
+- to a DynamoDB table or a ScyllaDB Alternator table.

 In file ``config.yaml``, make sure to keep only one ``source`` property and one ``target`` property, and configure them as explained in the following subsections according to your case.